obpy/obpy/src/doc/source/core-dev/codingstandard.rst

 This is the OpenBlox coding standard, which closely follows Python PEP 8 (http://www.python.org/dev/peps/pep-0008/).
-If you have any questions concerning this document, send a message to OpenBlox (http://openblox.sf.net/users/openblox).
+If you have any questions concerning this document, send a message to DangerOnTheRanger (http://openblox.sf.net/users/dangerontheranger).

 .. note::